dsadhanala/baseui-wc-base-component/readme.md

     Shallow merge changes and perform re-render

-See below examples or this [codepen](https://codepen.io/dsadhanala/pen/XZZKej) to understand how you can create customElements extends from this module.
+See below examples or this [codepen](https://codepen.io/dsadhanala/pen/XZZKej) (for advance example) to understand how you can create customElements extends from this module.

 #### Example with hyperHTML